peterhj/nvptxglue/README.md

 Like [`ptx-builder`](https://github.com/denzp/rust-ptx-linker), `nvptxglue` is meant to be used in build scripts to facilitate the use of NVPTX-targeted Rust crates in the host crate.
-However unlike `ptx-builder`, `nvptxglue` aims to replicate parts of the the "native" CUDA toolchain, based on nvcc, to compile _fat binaries_ that support multiple real or virtual GPU architectures.
+However unlike `ptx-builder`, `nvptxglue` aims to enable finer grained control of the CUDA compilation lifecycle, e.g. generating only PTX from Rust and making the PTX available in a host crate, or replicating the "native" CUDA toolchain, based on nvcc, to compile _fat binaries_ that support multiple real or virtual GPU architectures.

 [`ptx-linker`](https://github.com/denzp/rust-ptx-linker) uses LLVM to get around some limitations of rustc's NVPTX target support. `nvptxglue` can use